robboyett/Becoming-an-AI-designer/README.md

 ## Getting Started
 To get started with "Becoming an AI Designer," follow these steps:

-- Navigate to the 'Introduction to AI for Designers' document to begin your journey.
+- Navigate to the 'START-HERE.md' document to begin your journey.
 - Join the community Slack (link provided) to discuss, share, and collaborate.

 ## How to Contribute